Rishikesh, India

-Rishikesh sits where the Ganges emerges from the Himalayan foothills into the plains, creating a landscape of forested mountains, rushing turquoise water, and temple-dotted riverbanks.
-Known worldwide as the yoga capital of India, the city has long attracted spiritual seekers — and increasingly, couples who want a wedding that feels deeply meaningful rather than merely beautiful.
+Rishikesh sits where the Ganges emerges from the Himalayan foothills into the northern plains, creating a landscape of forested mountains, rushing turquoise water, and temple-dotted riverbanks that feels both ancient and alive.
+Known worldwide as the yoga capital of India — the place where the Beatles famously retreated in 1968 — the city has long attracted spiritual seekers, and increasingly, couples who want a wedding that feels deeply meaningful rather than merely beautiful.

-The city and its surroundings offer a range of venues that would be impossible to find elsewhere: riverside ceremony platforms with Himalayan views, luxury eco-resorts built into hillsides, converted ashrams with manicured gardens, and heritage hotels that blend Rajasthani architecture with mountain settings.
-A Rishikesh wedding can incorporate traditional Hindu rituals (havan fire ceremony, pheras, Ganges prayer) even for non-Hindu couples who want to honor the spiritual setting.
+The city and its surroundings offer a range of venues that would be impossible to find elsewhere: riverside ceremony platforms on the ghats where the Ganges flows past in a constant, meditative rush, luxury eco-resorts built into forested hillsides with floor-to-ceiling views of the valley, converted ashrams with manicured gardens and open-air pavilions, and heritage hotels that blend Rajasthani architecture with mountain settings.
+A Rishikesh wedding can incorporate traditional Hindu rituals — the havan fire ceremony where sacred flames witness the vows, the seven pheras circling the fire, and a Ganges prayer at dawn — even for non-Hindu couples who want to honor the spiritual setting without committing to a fully religious ceremony.

 The cost advantage is substantial.
-A full three-day wedding weekend in Rishikesh — including venue, catering, decorations, and accommodation for 100 guests — can cost less than the venue rental alone at many European destinations.
-This allows couples to allocate budget toward experience: elaborate floral installations, live classical musicians, Ayurvedic spa treatments for guests, and multi-day itineraries that feel like a retreat.
+A full three-day wedding weekend in Rishikesh — including venue, catering, decorations, and accommodation for a hundred guests — can cost less than the venue rental alone at many European destinations.
+This allows couples to allocate budget toward experience rather than logistics: elaborate marigold and jasmine floral installations, live sitar and tabla musicians, Ayurvedic spa treatments for guests, white-water rafting excursions on the Ganges, and multi-day itineraries that feel more like a wellness retreat than a wedding weekend.

 Indian marriages are governed by the religion of the parties.
 Hindu marriages follow the Hindu Marriage Act; interfaith and civil marriages use the Special Marriage Act, which requires 30 days' notice to the local registrar.
 Foreign nationals should consult a local wedding planner for documentation requirements.